-Casseroles are some of the easiest dishes to prepare, they are excellent for meal prep, easy to re-warm and you can basically get crazy with the mixes of vegetables you can use.
-I usually make them using a little bit of cheese, but I kept this casserole with asparagus, cauliflower rice and broccoli slaw vegan because I get a lot of requests for plant paradox-ers who are vegan for lectin-free meal ideas.
-And who can blame them, I have to say they don’t have it as easy as us who can still have a little bit of animal protein here and there.
+Casseroles are some of the easiest dishes to prepare.
+They are excellent for meal prep and easy to re-warm.
+You can basically get crazy with the mixes of vegetables you can use.
+I usually make them using a little bit of cheese.
+But I kept this casserole with asparagus, cauliflower rice and broccoli slaw vegan.
+Because I get a lot of requests for plant paradox-ers who are vegan for lectin-free meal ideas.
+And who can blame them.
+I have to say they don’t have it as easy as us who can still have a little bit of animal protein here and there.

 A comforting and easy vegan meal to last for days